Actionlabs-AMS/deltrans-be/README.md

-# BaseCode - Enterprise Laravel Base Project
+# BaseCode - Enterprise Laravel Backend API

-A comprehensive, enterprise-ready Laravel base project with advanced security features, role-based access control, and modern development practices.
+A comprehensive, enterprise-ready Laravel backend API with advanced security features, role-based access control, and modern development practices.
+This is the backend component of a full-stack application that works with separate frontend frameworks like React.js or Vue.js.

 ## 🚀 Features